 9. Rent out your pool

 I live in Houston, Texas, and it gets hot in the summer.
-Honestly, it can be hot spring through fall.
+Honestly, sometimes it’s hot here from the spring through the fall.
 A lot of people around me have pools, and if you don’t, you’re dying to get in one.

 But what people without pools don’t realize is how much money it takes to maintain them, and if you don’t use yours often, it can become a burden.